How do I make a will?

 • You must sign the will on the last page in front of two witnesses.

-• These two witnesses must also sign the document (in BC the will does not need to be notarized).
+• These two witnesses must also sign the document.
+(In BC, the will doesn’t need to be notarized.)

-Even if the will is valid, in BC section 60 of the Wills, Estates, and Succession Act allows for a spouse or children to challenge a will if you haven’t included or made “adequate provision” for them.
+Even if the will is valid, BC’s Wills, Estates and Succession Act (section 60) lets your spouse or children challenge a will if you haven’t included or made “adequate provision” for them.
 A will can also be challenged on some other grounds.
 For more information see the People’s Law School page Challenging the Validity of a Will.

 It can be tricky to write a will without prompts to remind you about everything you might want to include.